 AND THEN I WAS HEARING COLORS

-A formal dining area stretches down the entire left side wall, while an elongated bar takes over the entire facing wall.
-In the center, directly facing the stage, low-seating allows customers to enjoy the performance more intently, while high tables further back, catering for side conversations, are integrated into the library racks.
-And finally, 3 “love-bird cages”, surrounded by greenery, offer a more intimate & sensual experience, but are also considered the best seats in the house, as they enjoy a straight, unobstructed view of the entire space, while still maintaining a certain private cache.
+As a jazz restaurant, the space was designed with harmonious physical & visual interactions in mind.
+Dynamics & plays between the performers on stage and the various corners of the venue were essential.
+Thus, different seating areas, each with their particular functions, were created: a formal dining area stretches down the entire left side wall, while an elongated bar takes over the entire facing wall.
+In the center, low-seating allows customers to enjoy the stage performance more intently, while high tables further back, catering for side conversations, are integrated into the library racks.
+Finally, “love-bird cages”, surrounded by greenery, offer a more intimate & sensual experience, but are also considered the best seats in the house, as they enjoy a straight, unobstructed view of the entire space, while still maintaining a certain private cache.

 Client | MetroLounge @saxbeirut

 Location | Beirut Souks, Beirut Central District, Lebanon

 Team | Tessa Sakhi, Tara Sakhi, Aman Slim